These apple crumble muffins are incredibly soft and moist. This Fall treat is so delicious and easy to make with simple

 - 1 teaspoon pure vanilla extract

 - Mix the flour, sugar and cinnamon in a small bowl.
-Pour the melted butter and slowly mix with a fork or a spoon.
+Pour the melted butter and slowly mix with a fork.
+(If the mixture forms a whole dough, that’s fine.
+You can take small and large pieces from the dough with your hands once needed to sprinkle over the batter or you can separate the dough with a fork.)
 Set aside.
-(If it forms a whole dough, that’s fine.
-You can take small and large pieces from the dough with your hands once needed to sprinkle over the batter or you can separate te dough with a fork.)
+If you are working in a hot environment, you can keep the crumble mixture in the fridge to keep the butter cold.

 - Preheat the oven to 375°F(190°C).
 Line 12 non-stick standard paper liners into regular size 12 cup-cupcake/muffin pan and set aside.